Order No. 2011-032

 Austin, Travis County, Texas

-Based upon the foregoing Findings of Fact and Conclusions of Law, the Commissioner orders that this matter is hereby resolved in accordance with Texas Finance Code §154.408, pursuant to the following terms:
+WHEREFORE, based on the foregoing, the Commissioner ORDERS that this matter is resolved in accordance with the following terms:

 /s/ Charles G. Cooper